Course Start Date

 This course is superseded.
 You can still enrol in this course, and you will be contacted if you need to transition into the next version when it is available.

-This is a connected part time evening course.
-You will need to attend approximately 9 hours of class delivered flexibly, over 3 evenings a week, for 40 weeks.
-As well as the in-class component, you will need to complete approximately 10 hours of other study per week, this includes individual learning support if required, private study, research, assessment preparation and project work.
+This is a part time evening, blended delivery course.
+You will need to attend approximately 12 hours of class, over 3 nights a week, for 40 weeks.
+As well as the in-class component, you will need to complete approximately 3.8 hours of other study per week.

-You may also be required to complete additional study each week outside of class hours dependant on the student.
+You may also be required to complete approximately 1 hour of additional study each week outside of class hours, including private study, research and assessment preparation.

 IS THIS COURSE RIGHT FOR YOU?